st-barnabas-icon-757.jpg

 Originally named Joseph, the other apostles gave him the name Barnabas, which means “son of encouragement.”
 All possessions were held in common, so Barnabas sold a field he owned, brought the money, and laid it at the apostles’ feet.
 He became a leader of the Church in Jerusalem.

-We know that when Paul, who had been a persecutor of Christians, was converted and wanted to join Jesus’ followers, the disciples were understandably skeptical about Paul.
+When Paul, who had been a persecutor of Christians, was converted and wanted to join Jesus’ followers, the disciples were understandably skeptical about Paul.
 It was Barnabas who advocated for him and encouraged others to forgive him.
 Barnabas is, therefore, the patron saint of second chances.

 Barnabas brought many to the faith in Antioch and it was there that the followers of Jesus were first called Christians.
 The Acts of the Apostles also recounts his central role in sending aid to those impacted by a severe famine.
 Additionally, he is one of several proposed authors of the Epistle to the Hebrews.